link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 ```

 One of the most critical challenges in such distributed container environments
-is enabling containers to communicate with each other transparently,
+is enabling containers to communicate with each other **transparently**,
 irrespective of the underlying physical network infrastructure and on which host a container is running.

 ### Network Overlaying